sdc-china/IDA-doc/_posts/2018-08-09-trouble-shooting-faq.md

 1. FAQ: Does IDA support heritage coaches which is wildly used in BPM v8.x?
     - Answer: YES.
 1. FAQ: Does IDA support BPMoC?
     - Answer: YES.
-But each test case need to login BPMOC in advance.
-That's to say, each test case needs to insert a command LoginBPMOC as the first step.
+But each test case needs to insert a command LoginBPMOC as the first step because the BPMOC environment needs to login before visiting.
 ![][loginbpmoc]

 1. FAQ: Can a sample report be shared with us so we want to look at it more closely off-line to understand what checkstyle can analysis?